- Administrative Details

 Contact Details of Applicant

-Applicants are to provide the names of the heads of the following components of the organisation, together with postal and street addresses, telephone and facsimile numbers and email addresses if available.
+Applicants are to provide the names of the heads of the following components of the organisation, together with postal and street addresses and relevant telephone numbers and email addresses.

 - Head Office

 - Australian Offices (where applicable for foreign operators)

 Note: Both foreign and Australian international airlines are required to maintain a published Australian phone number.
 Failure to ensure Australian consumers have access to customer assistance without having to make an international phone call may result in the rejection of an IAL application.